 Legislation and Policies HRC Supports:

-End Racial Profiling Act
+End Racial and Religious Profiling Act

 Every Child Deserves a Family Act

-The Every Child Deserves a Family Act (ECDFA) would prohibit any public child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of actual or perceived sexual orientation, gender identity or marital status.
+The Every Child Deserves a Family Act would prohibit any public child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of actual or perceived sexual orientation, gender identity or marital status.

-The Healthy Families Act would help relieve many hardworking Americans who struggle to meet their own health care needs and the needs of their family members by providing employees the opportunitiy to earn a minimum of seven paid sick days per year to care for their families or themselves.
+The Healthy Families Act would help relieve many hardworking Americans who struggle to meet their own health care needs and the needs of their family members by providing employees the opportunity to earn a minimum of seven paid sick days per year to care for their families or themselves.

 International Human Rights Defense Act

-Juror Non-Discrimination Act/Jury ACCESS Act
+Jury Non-Discrimination Act/Jury ACCESS Act

 Real Education for Healthy Youth Act

 The Real Education for Healthy Youth Act would provide grants for comprehensive sex education to public or private entities that focus on adolescent health and education or have experience with training sex educators.
 Funding would also be provided for teacher training on sex education.
-The bill would require, rather than merely encourage, inclusiveness of LGBT youth in sex education.
+The bill would require, rather than merely encourage, inclusiveness of LGBTQ youth in sex education.